-Back in January, Jon wrote about Campaign Budget Optimization (CBO) and how it would become the default in September 2019.
+Back in January, Jon wrote about Campaign budget optimization (CBO) automatically manages your Facebook campaign budget across ad sets to get you the overall best results.
+(CBO) and how it would become the default in September 2019.
 Now we’re mid-summer, and we’ve all had a few months to learn exactly how CBO works, test it out, and determine the best course of action moving forward.

 Testing CBO – Discovering Pros and Cons

 In preparing for our upcoming course on CBO, I have been testing it everywhere and anywhere I can, along with asking my industry colleagues from around the world what they’re seeing and learning.
 Here’s the bottom line: no one has CBO completely figured out just yet.
-Regardless of your country, the vertical you sell in, or your Facebook campaign objective, there just doesn’t seem to be one, consistent formula that everyone can use for success.
+Regardless of your country, the vertical you sell in, or your Facebook The campaign objective is the ultimate goal for your Facebook ad.
+Your selection will impact options, including optimization and delivery., there just doesn’t seem to be one, consistent formula that everyone can use for success.